28.7: Calcium Signaling

 Ca2+ is central to numerous cellular processes and functions.
 Its chemical features, including a low hydration energy, high polarizability, relative flexibility of coordination sites and bond length, and large concentration gradient across cellular membranes (100 nM intracellular to 2 mM extracellular) due to low intracellular levels make it the ion of choice at the core of cellular signaling in prokaryotes and eukaryotes alike.

 - Buffering of intracellular Ca2+ ion concentrations: Basal low levels must be maintained, which allows transient increases to act as signals.
-Ca2+ ions hence are no different from other second messengers like cAMP, for example.
+Ca2+ ions are, hence, no different from other second messengers like cAMP, for example.
 What matters is the rise from a basal level to a threshold concentration level that allows binding to signaling proteins and subsequent signal transmission.

-- Storage of intracellular Ca2+: Calcium ions are stored in organelles such as ER, mitochondria, and lysosome.
-The ions must be released in the presence of specific signals, then returned to the storage organelle to maintain basal Ca2+ levels.
+- Storage of intracellular Ca2+: Calcium ions are stored in organelles such as the ER, mitochondria, and lysosomes.
+The ions must be released in the presence of specific signals and then returned to the storage organelle to maintain basal Ca2+ levels.

 - Signaling pathways activated by Ca2+ ion: We have seen many pathways simulated by a rise in second messengers and by phosphorylation of lipid and protein molecules in interconnected pathways.
-We will return to several pathways we have previously studied to see how they integrate with Ca2+ in signaling processes.
+We will return to several previously studied pathways to see how they integrate with Ca2+ in signaling processes.

 The next two sections are adapted and modified from Sharma et al. Biomedicines 2021, 9(9), 1077; https://doi.org/10.3390/biomedicines9091077.
 Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).

-Calcium ions, like the hydronium ion, must be buffered in cells otherwise its potential as a signaling agent would be compromised.
-The mechanisms adopted by cells for intracellular Ca2+ buffering involve sequestration by special proteins as shown in Figure \(\PageIndex{1}\).
+Calcium ions, like the hydronium ion, must be buffered in cells.
+Otherwise, their potential as a signaling agent would be compromised.
+The mechanisms adopted by cells for intracellular Ca2+ buffering involve sequestration by special proteins, as shown in Figure \(\PageIndex{1}\).

 Intracellular Ca2+ levels are managed through binding to special proteins or sequestration within different cellular compartments.
-The three main ways by which intracellular Ca2+ is buffered are depicted in Figure 1.
-These include soluble or unbound proteins that are found in the cytosol or inside organelles, membrane proteins (generally Ca2+ channels, ATP-driven pumps (SERCA or PMCA), and ion exchangers (NCX), inside organelles like endoplasmic reticulum (ER), mitochondria, acidic vesicles (mainly lysosomes and Golgi bodies) or organelle junctions (endoplasmic reticulum-plasma membrane (ER-PM), endoplasmic reticulum-mitochondria, or endoplasmic reticulum-lysosomes).
-The major players regulating inter-organellar Ca2+ transfer are IP3R (inositol-3,4,5-triphosphate receptor), NCX (sodium-Ca2+ exchanger), ORAI1/CRACM1 (Ca2+ release activated modulator 1), PMCA, (plasma-membrane Ca2+ ATPase), SERCA (sarco-endoplasmic reticulum Ca2+ ATPase), STIM1 (stromal interaction molecule 1), SOCE (store-operated Ca2+ entry), TPC1/2 (two-pore channel), TRP (transient receptor potential) and VDAC (voltage-dependent anion channel).
-We will discuss some below.
+The three main ways intracellular Ca2+ is buffered are depicted in Figure 1.
+These include soluble or unbound proteins that are found in the cytosol or inside organelles, membrane proteins (generally Ca2+ channels, ATP-driven pumps (SERCA or PMCA), and ion exchangers (NCX), inside organelles like endoplasmic reticulum (ER), mitochondria, acidic vesicles (mainly lysosomes and Golgi bodies), or organelle junctions (endoplasmic reticulum-plasma membrane (ER-PM), endoplasmic reticulum-mitochondria, or endoplasmic reticulum-lysosomes).
+The major players regulating inter-organellar Ca2+ transfer are IP3R (inositol-3,4,5-triphosphate receptor), NCX (sodium-Ca2+ exchanger), ORAI1/CRACM1 (Ca2+ release-activated modulator 1), PMCA (plasma-membrane Ca2+ ATPase), SERCA (sarco-endoplasmic reticulum Ca2+ ATPase), STIM1 (stromal interaction molecule 1), SOCE (store-operated Ca2+ entry), TPC1/2 (two-pore channel), TRP (transient receptor potential), and VDAC (voltage-dependent anion channel).
+We will discuss some of them below.

-These proteins are involved in sequestering cytosolic Ca2+ upon sensing an increase in its levels and participate in relaying the associated cellular messages.
-Other proteins that work as intracellular Ca2+ buffers exist in the lipid bilayers, plasma membranes, or organelle membranes, like pumps or transporters.
-Apart from these proteins, intracellular Ca2+ is regulated by inter-organellar transport and the influx of Ca2+ ions from extracellular space.
+These proteins sequester cytosolic Ca2+ upon sensing increased Ca2+ levels and relay the associated cellular messages.
+Other proteins that work as intracellular Ca2+ buffers exist in the lipid bilayers, plasma membranes, or organelle membranes, such as pumps or transporters.
+Apart from these proteins, intracellular Ca2+ is regulated by inter-organellar transport and the influx of Ca2+ ions from the extracellular space.

 Storage of intracellular Ca2+ - Proteins